The origin of cold gas in the Circumgalactic Medium: Introduction

 The presence of cold gas when the virial temperature exceeds $10^6$ K is currently a puzzle.
-The cooling times of low density gas are generally very long, hence mechanisms to locally increase the density are needed.
+The cooling times of low-density gas are generally very long, and hence mechanisms to locally increase the density are needed.
 In principle, gas could detach from the hot phase because of density perturbations triggering thermal instability \citep{field1965thermal, mccourt2012thermal}.
-Density can also increase due to convective instability \citep{balbus1989theory, malagoli1990numerical}, wind-driven shocks \citep{zubovas2014galaxy, ferrara2016formation, richings2018origin} or a condensation-precipitation mechanism \citep{voit2015precipitation, voit2017global}.
-Another possible scenario is that cold gas is lifted directly from the disk and entrained into an outflow, which could be an explanation for the amount of outflowing molecular gas in AGNs \citep{cicone2014massive}.
-This gas is subject to strong shocks due to the extremely turbulent environment, surrounded by a high-velocity hot medium, and clouds can be disrupted because of thermal conduction and Kelvin–Helmholtz instabilities \citep{mckee1990steady, ferrara2016formation}.
-Furthermore, clouds are exposed to the intense ultra-violet radiation field from the center of the galaxy, which is able to dissociate molecular gas, making it challenging for clouds to survive and travel up to distances of few kpc \citep{decataldo2017molecular, decataldo2019photoevaporation}.
+Density can also increase due to convective instability \citep{balbus1989theory, malagoli1990numerical}, wind-driven shocks \citep{zubovas2014galaxy, ferrara2016formation, richings2018origin}, or a condensation-precipitation mechanism \citep{voit2015precipitation, voit2017global}.
+Another possible scenario is that cold gas is lifted directly from the disk and entrained into an outflow, which could be an explanation for the amount of outflowing molecular gas in active galactic nuclei \citep{cicone2014massive}.
+This gas is subject to strong shocks due to the extremely turbulent environment and surrounded by a high-velocity hot medium, so clouds can be disrupted because of thermal conduction and Kelvin–Helmholtz instabilities \citep{mckee1990steady, ferrara2016formation}.
+Furthermore, the clouds are exposed to the intense ultraviolet radiation field from the center of the galaxy that is able to dissociate molecular gas, making it challenging for clouds to survive and travel up to distances of a few kiloparsecs \citep{decataldo2017molecular, decataldo2019photoevaporation}.
 Finally, cold gas can be found inside accretion filaments that fuel the galaxy disk.
-Both observations \citep{rubin2010galaxies, rubin2015dissecting, lehner2014galactic} and simulations \citep{fardal2001cooling, kerevs2005galaxies, van2012cold, nelson2013moving} agree that a large fraction of gas accrete into galaxies via a "cold mode", especially in smaller galaxies, where accretion shocks might not be able to heat up the rapidly cooling gas in dense filaments.
+Observations \citep{rubin2010galaxies, rubin2015dissecting, lehner2014galactic} and simulations \citep{fardal2001cooling, kerevs2005galaxies, van2012cold, nelson2013moving} agree that a large fraction of gas accretes into galaxies via a ``cold mode,'' especially in smaller galaxies where accretion shocks might not be able to heat up the rapidly cooling gas in dense filaments.